-Figure 2: Sector exposure by value
+Figure 3: Sector exposure by value

-Figure 3: Value by market cap band
+Figure 4: Value by market cap band

-The average market capitalisation of portfolio holdings decreased to £231m as at 30 June 2022 compared to £367m as at 30 June 2021 reflecting a combination of weaker share prices as equity markets sold off during 2022 and the Manager's strategy of focusing on smaller market capitalisation companies where SEC has the potential to take a meaningful equity stake as a platform to effectively apply its active engagement strategy.
+The weighted average market capitalisation of portfolio holdings increased to £252m as at 30 June 2023 compared to £231m as at 30 June 2022, largely reflecting share price growth across the portfolio, particularly in the case of the two largest holdings (Medica Group and XPS Pensions Group), both of which were top performers throughout the period and traded at market capitalisations greater than the portfolio average as at 30 June 2023.
+This level of average market capitalisation supports the Investment Manager's strategy of focusing on smaller market capitalisation companies where SEC has the potential to take a meaningful equity stake as a platform to effectively apply its active engagement strategy.

-We set out a description of the Top 10 holdings as at 30 June 2022 in the Investment Manager's Report on page 12 together with a high level summary of the investment case and recent developments for each position.
+We set out a description of the Top 10 holdings as at 30 June 2023 on page 11 together with a high level summary of the investment case and recent developments for each position.